 When this feature is enabled, the controller periodically queries the configured NTP server, and then uses the results to update its internal time-of-day clock.
 If only one controller has NTP enabled, the alternate controller periodically synchronizes its clock with the controller that has NTP enabled.
-If neither controller has NTP enabled, the controller has NTP enabled, the controller has NTP enabled, the controller has NTP enabled.
+If neither controller has NTP enabled, the controllers periodically synchronize their clocks with each other.